CHAPTERS

 Barb slid a Guinness across.
 “That’s why your friend’s drinking fancy tequila.
 Too good for our beer.”

-Preston stared at the bar top—a pew for sad songs and half-spoken confessions.
+Preston stared at the bar top, a pew for sad songs and half-spoken confessions.
 He was tired.
-Not from the day or the banter.
-From the easy stereotypes.
+Not from the day or the banter, but from the easy stereotypes.
 Rich as villains, poor as martyrs.
-Everyone bled—some just quieter.
+Everyone bled; some just did it quieter.

 What he hated most was the part of himself that watched, silent, while Max unraveled in headlines.